RensTillmann/super-forms/docs/auto-suggest.md

 * For **Posts** the post type would be `post`
 * For **WooCommerce Products** the post type would be `product`

-To exclude posts from the list you can enter each post ID seperated by comma's under the **Exclude a post** option.
+To exclude posts from the list you can enter each post ID separated by comma's under the **Exclude a post** option.

 Whenever you need to retrieve child post based on a parent post you can enter the post parent ID under the **Based on parent ID** option.
 You will have the ability to either return the `Slug`, `Title` or `ID` of the post.